 To clarify, we’re not saying to get rid of all but one of your bank accounts.
 For many Canadians, keeping several accounts may make budgeting a heck of a lot easier, and having both a chequing and high-interest savings account makes good financial sense.
 The takeaway here is that, on average, people save more when designating their spending to one money pot.

 Therefore, if you are using multiple bank accounts for your everyday spending, move that money into one chequing account and spend from there.
 For the best chequing accounts in Canada, our top pick is the Preferred Package account.
-It's actually a rewards chequing account, which is a rarity in the banking world.
-How it works: cardholders can choose between earning SCENE points (perfect for entertainment and movie lovers) or Scotia Rewards® Points, which can be used towards travel.
-Points are earned by using your debit card attached to your Preferred Package account for purchases.
-This chequing account also comes with unlimited debit transactions and Interac e-Transfer transactions.
-Plus, as a welcome bonus, new customers can earn $300* cash when they open a Preferred Package account by December 30, 2019.
+It’s actually a rewards chequing account, which is a rarity in the banking world.
+This chequing account also comes with unlimited debit transactions2 Interac e-Transfer† transactions.

 Get Going with Direct Deposit